COSC3020/asymptotics-Will-GreinerUWYO/README.md

 I spoke with fellow student Lily Brongo about this to help with my understanding of big O, big Theta, and big Omega.

 I used this GeeksforGeeks page to get the basic definitions of big O, big Theta, and big Omega. https://www.geeksforgeeks.org/difference-between-big-oh-big-omega-and-big-theta/#
+I also used this programiz page for extra information https://www.programiz.com/dsa/asymptotic-notations

 I used this for growth rates https://mmrndev.medium.com/algorithm-analysis-part-2-orders-of-growth-asymptotic-notations-and-case-analysis-90913bcb810c

+Class on the 26th and discussing proving Asymptotics helped greatly.

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated otherwise.
 I am aware that plagiarism carries severe penalties and that if plagiarism is suspected, charges may be filed against me without prior notice.